Fitchburg State University

 Mark Twain House, for a glimpse into Hartford at the time and the life of Samuel Clemens, who became an advocate for the Chinese Educational Mission

-Connecticut Historical Society, which has a large collection of Chinese Educational Mission-related material in its research collection
+Connecticut Museum of Culture and History, which has a large collection of Chinese Educational Mission-related material in its research collection

 Things To DO